Embarcadero/DelphiFMX4Python/README.md

 <b>About:</b>

-The `delphifmx` is a natively compiled python module powered by the [Python4Delphi library](https://github.com/pyscripter/python4delphi).
+The `delphifmx` is a natively compiled Python module powered by the [Python4Delphi library](https://github.com/pyscripter/python4delphi).
 It gives Python developers access to the FireMonkey GUI framework from Python with no need to use Delphi in their development process, and is [freely redistributable](https://github.com/Embarcadero/DelphiFMX4Python/blob/main/LICENSE.md).

 <b>Python installation requirements on Linux:</b>